Ways to Enjoy your MicroGreens

-So, you planted your new Microgreens Seed Pod Kit in your Harvest or Harvest Elite, and now you have a thriving tray of beautiful and colorful sprouts.
+So, you planted your new Microgreens Seed Pod Kit in your Harvest / Harvest Elite or Bounty AeroGarden, and now you have a thriving tray of beautiful and colorful sprouts.
 But now what?
 How do you use all your nutrient packed greens?
 Easy!
 You eat them.
 Here are some easy ways you can incorporate your home grown and harvested Microgreens.

 Smoothies & Juices

 Smoothies or Juices (when done right) are typically packed with fiber and vitamins, which benefit you by keeping you full, and helping regulate your body’s cleansing processes.
 Add some microgreens to your typical drink of choice for added benefits!
 Wheatgrass is the most common microgreen used, packed with nutrients that may help aid the body in getting rid of impurities and stored toxins.
 You can add any variety of microgreens to your drink!
 It could be a fun experiment trying a variety of different flavor combinations.

 The best way to get the full benefit of your microgreens nutrients, is to eat them raw.
 Toss a couple in your salad of choice, and you are guaranteed to have a nutritious meal.
 You can mix up the variety for different textures and flavors.
 Think about this, you have just harvested your lettuce from your Bounty, picked some tomatoes off your Farm XL, and then shaved off some MicroGreens from your Harvest.
 You have a healthy, delicious salad that not only is better for you and the environment, but was grown by your very own hands.